-Humpback whale strands on Northland beach
+Humpback whale dead after stranding on Northland beach

-A humpback whale estimated to be about 10m long has stranded on Northland's west coast.
+A humpback whale estimated to be about 10m long has died after stranding on Northland's west coast.

-Department of Conservation staff were heading to the scene as were members of Project Johah and the Te Kopuru firebrigade.

 The whale is about 8km south of the Baylys Beach entrance, between Mahuta and Glinks Gully.